-- 1. Development Patterns: The proposed Site Plan is inconsistent with development patterns near the proposed site and inconsistent with development throughout the Town.
+- B. Existing Conditions Plans: - 3.
+Property Line Discrepancy: The the west side property line segment on the Existing Conditions Plans vary from those shown on the the Yield Plan. - C. Site Plan: - 1.
+Development Patterns: The proposed Site Plan is inconsistent with development patterns near the proposed site and inconsistent with development throughout the Town.
 Traditional subdivisions, such as the abutting development on Cortland Lane, have substantially fewer units on larger lots, and wider roadways.
-The density, expanse, size, and scope of the development far exceeds any other development existing or proposed in West Newbury.
+The density, expanse, size, and scope of the development exceeds any other development existing or proposed in West Newbury.
 The proposed site not only abuts residential development but also conflicts with small farms, stables, and open space in the immediate vicinity. - 2.
 Open Space Preservation: The Town provides for cluster developments under our OSPD bylaw (Section 6.B. of the Zoning Bylaw).
 In the application materials, the developer states, "The development is following the residential design principles of open space clustering as instituted by most of the progressive communities throughout the Commonwealth of Massachusetts.
 The goal of these types of residential developments is to minimize the disruption of the existing land, therefore, minimizing the impact to wetlands and preserving as many trees as possible."
-The application materials state that 66% of the property is open space, though it is not clearly defined or called out on the plan.
-Upon examination of the plan, it appears that all of the potentially developable land will be disturbed and developed for roads, homes, the leaching field, leaching field utilities, parking, drainage, and other improvements.
+The original application materials state that 66% of the property is open space, though it is not clearly defined or called out on the plan.
+An analysis of the plan shows that approximately 77% of contiguous and buildable land will be disturbed and developed for roads, homes, the leaching field, leaching field utilities, parking, drainage, and other improvements.
 The remaining undisturbed land on the proposed site consists of wetlands, areas of steep slopes, and areas located in or beyond an easement for high voltage transmission lines.
-Such land areas are already prohibited from development and have questionable value as open space as defined in the OSPD bylaw. - 3.
-Drainage: Drainage structures and retention facilities are not shown on the site plan.
-It can be assumed that these facilities will require significant space and, therefore, that remaining open space within the developed areas will be utilized for them.
-Drainage elements such as retention ponds are not considered open space under the OSPD bylaw. - 4.
-Steep Slopes: By the definition of "Contiguous and Buildable Area" of the Zoning Bylaw, only areas with grades of less than 20% are considered buildable and by Section 6.A.2 of the Zoning Bylaw, "...slopes in excess of 20% shall not be considered buildable land..."
-A preliminary analysis by the Planning Board indicates that approximately 263,200 ft (6.04 acres) of the site have slopes in excess of 20% and that the site plan proposes seven duplex buildings or fourteen units located partially within such areas (Appendix A). - 5.
+Such land areas are already prohibited from development and have questionable value as open space as defined in the OSPD bylaw.

+- 4. Steep Slopes: By the definition of "Contiguous and Buildable Area" of the Zoning Bylaw, only areas with grades of less than 20% are considered buildable and by Section 6.A.2 of the Zoning Bylaw, "...slopes in excess of 20% shall not be considered buildable land..."
+A preliminary analysis by the Planning Board indicates that approximately 263,200 ft (6.04 acres) of the site have slopes in excess of 20% and that the site plan proposes eight buildings comprising fifteen units located partially within such areas (Appendix A). - 5.
 Wetlands and Wetland Crossings: A preliminary analysis of the wetlands on the site along with corresponding 25' buffers indicates an area of approximately 1,006,800 ft (23.11 acres) is unbuildable land (Appendix B).
 The West Newbury Conservation Commission requires this buffer as a delineated and marked area that must remain undisturbed.
-Though no proposed buildings are within the 25' buffer, there are nine duplex buildings and six single-family homes for a total of 24 units that are so close to the buffer area that there will be no useable side yard, back yard, or both (Appendix B, in red).
+Though no proposed buildings are within the 25' buffer, there are four duplex buildings for a total of eight units that are within 10' of the buffer area (Appendix B, in red).
 It is highly probable that residents of such units will intentionally or inadvertently disturb these buffer zones as they maintain their dwellings and yard spaces.

-The site plan shows two wetland crossings and one access road in the 25' buffer area.
+The site plan shows two wetland crossings.
 Wetland crossings are not automatically allowed by the Conservation Commission, even with mitigation.
 Should the crossings be allowed, it is unclear where constructed wetlands, as part of the mitigation efforts could be constructed as, again, very little non-wetland, non-steep-slope area remains in the development.